 Ducie High School, Manchester; St Cuthburt's Primary School, Cardiff; Manchester University, Manchester; Leeds Metropolitan University, Leeds; University of Sundertland; Middlesbourogh University; Heald Place Primary School, Rusholme; Rolls Cresent Primary School, Hulme; Deepdale Primary School, Lancashire; University of Stafford, Greater Manchester; London College of Printing; Dewsbury College, Dewsbury; University of Harrow, London; Fielden Park College, Manchester; Columbia University, America; University of South Wales, Wales; Newport University, Wales; Gallery Lancashire; Stockport College, Cheshire; Edinburgh University, Scotland; Allerton Grange High School; Blackpool & Flyde College; Grange School, Oldham; Nelson Mandela Primary, Birmingham; Ladywood Primary School, Birmingham; NACRO; Bellemoore Secondary School, Southampton; Southampton College; St Mary The Virgin Primary School, Cardiff; St Mary's Primary School, Southampton; Cantell Secondary School, Southampton; Leicester College, Leicester; New Park Primary School, Liverpool; EMTAS, Liverpool City Council; Refugee & Asylum Seekers Week 09; Big Wood School, Nottingham; Manchester University, Manchester.

-Research, revision and continued archiving of PRESENCE materials at the Documentary Photographic Archive/Manchester Referance Library.
+Research, revision and continued archiving of PRESENCE materials at the Documentary Photographic Archive.
 For further details, visit link below: